CNCMSBL League Rules & Regulations

 Failure to pay deposit by day designated may jeopardize team’s placement in the league.

 1.b All teams must submit the balance of fees due to the League and/or treasurer no later than the day designated by the League (around the end of March/beginning of April), prior to the season.
 No team will be allowed to participate in any games without all fees being paid in full.
-Failure to make payment by the established date for that season may result in team not being scheduled, or forfeiting scheduled games.
+Failure to make payment by the established date for that season may result in a team not being scheduled or forfeiting scheduled games.

 1.c No refunds of any kind will be made to any team or individual, once the league fees have been received by the League.
 It is each manager’s responsibility to make sure they have collected all fees due from each of their players, prior to paying them to the league.
 Do not expect a refund of dues the team or manager paid on behalf of a player they hoped would join their team, but who never paid.
 This is not the league’s responsibility.
 Also, do not expect any fees paid on behalf of one player, to be transferred to another player, if the first player quits without playing, or plays in a minimal number of games.